-- Crowdfunding ratings system: user ratings and feedback are being gathered and processed.
+- Crowdfunding rating system: user ratings and feedback are being gathered and processed.

-- You pay for the result: no more paying just for the process, only if you reach is reached.
+- You pay for the result: no more paying just for the process, only when you acquire the result.

 - User-generated content: users provide content through feedback and sharing.